ShellCode33/ArchLinux-Hardened/docs/THREAT_MODEL.md

 Still, I don't want my passwords, SSH and GPG keys to leak.

-It's a more a matter of principle that a real need to avoid any consequence.
+It's more a matter of principle that a real need to avoid any consequence.

 ## How much trouble am I willing to go through to try to prevent potential consequences?